 MA in Dance

-Energetic, bubbly and inspiringly passionate, Marielys Burgos-Melendez is intent on taking everything The College at Brockport has to offer and more.
+Energetic, bubbly and inspiringly passionate, Marielys Burgos-Melendez is intent on taking everything SUNY Brockport has to offer and more.
 This mover is aspiring to learn more in her time as a Graduate Diversity Fellow than just a few moves.
 Focusing on the balance between the theory and practice of dance, she has discovered Brockport’s opportunities and faculty are helping her to discover her artistic voice and reach her academic goals.

 Born in Bayamón, Puerto Rico, and a resident of San Juan, Puerto Rico Marielys is studying in the Department of Dance.
 Prior to arriving at Brockport, she earned her undergraduate degree as a double major in psychology and sociology from the University of Puerto Rico.
 After graduation, she began working as a domestic violence counselor when she realized she wasn’t sure if it was the right path for her.
 Pondering her options for months, it was a memory brought up in a moment of reflection that changed her life’s course.
 This memory was of herself as a young girl dancing.
 The memory was so vivid that she was able recount the physical sensations.
 The art of dance became her focus as she jumped head first into the discipline for the first time at the age of 24.